Count of Monte Crypto: Accounting-based Defenses for Cross-Chain Bridges: Approach

 \section{Approach}

 The core hypothesis of our work is that value should be conserved within cross-chain transactions.
 That is, that the value of the asset inflow in such a transaction (i.e., the deposit) should equal the value of the asset outflow (i.e., the withdrawal).
-In token transfer bridges, this invariant corresponds to a balancing of the inflow tokens and the outflow tokens (less any fees or transaction costs incurred by the bridge itself).
-When this balance invariant does not hold it allows a range of opportunities for fraud, all of which involve greater outflows (withdrawals) than inflow (deposits).
-Figure~\ref{fig:invariant} illustrates such an outcome by graphing the \emph{aggregate} difference between bridge inflow (on Ethereum) and outflow (on Solana) leading up to and during the February 2022 attack on the Wormhole bridge.
-The net difference is consistently near zero, with only short positive deviations (representing delayed withdrawals) until the attack in January, at which point there are significant withdrawals without matching deposits---producing a large negative difference.
+In token bridges, this invariant corresponds to a balancing of the inflow tokens and the outflow tokens (less any fees or transaction costs incurred by the bridge itself).
+When this balance invariant does not hold, it allows a range of opportunities for fraud, all of which involve greater outflows (withdrawals) than inflows (deposits).

 Testing this invariant on a \emph{per transaction basis} is straightforward in principle.
 However, since bridge transaction formats are not standardized, it requires a range of per-bridge and per-chain parsing in practice.
 Our methodology for normalizing this information focuses on two key pieces of information: a) identifying each bridge transaction---a composite of a deposit (inflow) transaction on a source blockchain and a withdrawal (outflow) transaction on another---and b) identifying the value transferred in each such bridge transaction.